 We are glad we got to participate in SciPy 2021!
 In addition to sponsoring the conference, members of the makepath team gave a talk, led a sprint and participated in many small-scale events.
 It was a great opportunity to make new connections and learn about interesting projects and open source libraries in the Python scientific community.

 Now that recordings of talks given during SciPy 2021 are available, we wanted to recap some of our favorite talks amongst an exceptional lineup of tracks and content.
-Check out all the recordings here.

 Talk Title: Needles in the haystack: Easy interactive dashboards allowing single-point selection in billion-row datasets